brew tap command adds more repositories to the list of formulae that Homebrew tracks, updates,

 If you need a formula to be installed from a particular tap, you can use fully qualified names to refer to them.

-You can create a tap for an alternative
+If you were to create a tap for an alternative

-vim formula.
-The behaviour will be:
+vim formula, the behaviour would be:

 brew install vim # installs from homebrew/core brew install username/repo/vim # installs from your custom repository